-Jerry D. and Linda Gregg Fields Chair in Urban & Regional Economics
+Jerry D. and Linda Gregg Fields Chair in Business

 Jerry D. and Linda Gregg Fields Chair in Ethics and Corporate Responsibility

 Funds generated from the endowed chair can be used to expand and enhance the scholarly activities of the holder, support student involvement, and support salary to name a few.

 Endowed professorships make it possible to retain exemplary McCoy College faculty.
 Professorships are awarded through a competitive process and selected faculty are appointed for a three-year term.
-Currently, the McCoy College has nine professorships across various business disciplines.
+Currently, the McCoy College has ten professorships across various business disciplines.
 Funds generated from the professorship can be used to expand and enhance the scholarly activities of the holder, support student involvement, and support salary to name a few.

 Sam Barshop Excellence Professorship in Entrepreneurial Studies